mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 few minutes, and turns the water an off-blue colour.
 The tablet only purifies natural contaminants, not synthetic poisons or toxins.
 Cost Cr 10 per tablet.
-TTL10: L 10 : More advanced chemicals will even isolate and purify man- made toxins and pollutants.
+TTL10: L 10 : More advanced chemicals will even isolate and purify man-made toxins and pollutants.
 Cost Cr 50.

 TTent-barracks (TL8): ent-barracks (TL 8 ): A large tent providing shelter for eight people against the weather and environment.
 The pole structure requires 1